An Interdisciplinary Study on the Buddhist Truths

 - Mental discipline (samadhi) creates the preconditions for spirituality: right mindfulness and concentration.

-Although the connection between procreation and the emergence of a new consciousness was not recognized, the ideal of childlessness applied to monks.
+Although the connection between procreation and the emergence of a new consciousness was not properly recognized, the ideal of childlessness applied to monks.
 They justified their attitude with the attachment to the material world (samsara) which is inherent in parenthood, and which subsequently jeopardizes the meditative goal.
 It is true that such a strict interpretation of the Eightfold Path would put a definitive end to human suffering.
 In practice, however, most people were (and still are) overburdened by such strictness.
 From the very beginning, Buddhism developed through a symbiosis of monks and sympathizing laypeople.
-There are good reasons to believe that early (Theravada) Buddhism influenced Hellenistic philosophers, especially the Cynics, Pyrrho, Epicurus and the early Stoics.
-In the present time, related ideas can be found in movements such as simple living, back-to-nature, deep ecology and antinatalism [4a] [4b].
+While the monks preserved and taught the knowledge, the lay community kept it alive.
+There are good reasons to believe that early Buddhism influenced the Hellenistic philosophers, especially the Cynics, Pyrrho, Epicurus and the early Stoics [4a].
+In the present time, related ideas can be found in movements such as simple living, back-to-nature, deep ecology and antinatalism [4b] [4c].

 Further information